 In 2015, the era of multibend achromat (MBA) light sources was ushered in at Sweden’s MAX IV facility, the world’s first MBA light source.
 MAX IV is the forerunner of many MBA storage-ring-based light sources to come, including upgrades, such as DOE’s Advanced Photon Source (APS-U) just outside Chicago and the European Synchrotron Radiation Facility (ESRF-II) in France, and greenfield projects, such as Sirius in Brazil.
 Most of these projects use higher-energy electron rings than the ALS and are optimized for producing hard x-rays.

-The scope of work for ALS-U includes:
+The scope of work for the ALS-U project includes:

 - Replacement of the existing triple-bend achromat storage ring with a new, high-performance storage ring based on a MBA.
 The new ring will have the same straight-section length, location, and symmetry as the original ring, which is critical for the use of the ALS’s existing beamlines.

 - Addition of a low-emittance, full-energy accumulator ring in the existing storage-ring tunnel to enable on-axis, swap-out injection (an exchange of electron bunch trains between the accumulator ring and storage ring) using fast magnets.

 - Upgrade of the optics on existing beamlines and realignment or relocation of the beamlines where necessary.

 - Addition of three new undulator beamlines whose world-class capabilities are optimized for novel science and made possible by the beam’s high transverse coherent flux.

 - Upgrade of some of the utilities for better electron and photon beam stability.